MyHealthX

 You can deactivate your QR by deleting your account.

-MyHealthX is not responsible for how third parties use information obtained by scanning your QR code, provided we have maintained reasonable security practices under Section 43A of the IT Act 2000.
+MyHealthX is not responsible for how third parties use information obtained by scanning your QR code, provided we implement reasonable security practices and safeguards.
+However, no digital platform can guarantee absolute security.

 When your QR is scanned, basic emergency medical information is displayed.
 By using this service, you understand and agree that: